19 August 2018 | Chelsy Pinto

 The silhouette, which mimics the look of a racing helmet and its width-over-length preference, became the foundation of the Swift’s distinctive visual signature and it has been carried over to the all-new model.

-The Swift has a new grille with large Suzuki badge and a wide and narrow secondary grille.
-These elements visually lift the height of the nose, while retaining aerodynamic efficiency.
-This compact hatch corners like it’s on rails and maintains the iconic Swift styling making it a winner among journalists and drivers alike.
+For the 2018 Suzuki Swift model, Suzuki’s designers added new styling elements such as rear door handles in the C-pillar, a new grille with large Suzuki badge and a wide and narrow secondary grille.
+These elements visually lifted the height of the nose, while retaining aerodynamic efficiency.
+This compact hatch maintained the iconic Swift styling making it a winner among journalists and drivers alike.

 Want to experience this iconic Suzuki for yourself?
 Book a test drive in the Swift and find out why fans across South Africa love the Swift.